Costs and Payment Options

 - If you choose to rent out your former home and use rental income to pay a daily accommodation payment, the value of your former home will be capped at $162,815 for the purposes of determining your means tested care fee.

-To discuss the options that are available to you, feel free to call our Client Services Officer on 1800 776 112.
+To discuss the options that are available to you, feel free to call our Admissions Coordinator on 1800 776 112.

 Is there help for people who are financially disadvantaged?